MicrosoftDocs/windows-dev-docs/hub/powertoys/mouse-utilities.md

 # Mouse utilities

-Mouse utilities is a collection of features that enhance mouse and cursor functionality on Windows.
+Mouse utilities are a collection of features that enhance mouse and cursor functionality on Windows.
 Currently, the collection consists of:

 - Find My Mouse